hrevans24/probable-system/README.md

 2. Answer these questions
    * What are the GitHub usernames and names of your team members?
        * GitHub username 1: Yeny2    name 1: YeEun Lim
-       * GitHub username 2:       name 2: NICHOLAS DECHEINE
+       * GitHub username 2: decheine name 2: NICHOLAS DECHEINE
        * GitHub username 3:          name 3: HUNTER EVANS
        * GitHub username 4:          name 4: VICTOR WANG
        * GitHub username 5:          name 5:
    * When did you complete this exercise?
 October 29, 2018
    * How long did it take your team to complete this exercise? about 2-3 hours